mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows.md

 ### 4.3 Error Handling – Custom without Rollback

 A sub-microflow with error handling set to **Custom without rollback** will always create a sub-transaction.
 All actions within the parent microflow are persisted, and what happens inside the sub-microflow is determined by how the error is handled.
-If a flow was created to handle the error, this would only have affect on the sub-microflow.
-This means that if custom error handling is specified in the sub-microflow, only the changes in the sub-microflow are reverted in case of an error (changes in the parent microflow are not reverted).
+If no custom error handling is specified inside the sub-microflow, the changes in the sub-microflow are reverted in case of an error.
 See the following example:

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/custom-without-rollback-microflow.png" width="400px">}}